rasul-isk/OOSD-One-Year-Material/README.md

 # OOSD-Material

-This repository was created for Studying Java in IT Carlow.
+This repository was created for Studying Java in Institute of Technology Carlow.